 The Complaints of sexual harassment at a workplace corrode the persona of not only the complainant and the accused, but of the company and its goodwill as well.

-The POSH Act has laid down a detailed guideline for the entities and they are free to formulate their own policy to prevent, prohibit, and redress sexual harassment of women in their companies.
+The POSH Act has laid down a detailed guideline for the entities and they are free to formulate their policy to prevent, prohibit, and redress sexual harassment of women in their companies.

 Every company needs to have in place an effective IC, else the company can be penalized for non-constitution of IC.

 As the entire effectiveness of the POSH Act depends on the Internal Complaints Committee Policy, therefore, the members of the IC need complete clarity and competency.
-This POSH training will give them the much needed insight into the formation, functioning, powers, responsibilities and mechanism of IC’s functionality.
+This POSH training will give them the much-needed insight into the formation, functioning, powers, responsibilities, and mechanism of IC’s functionality.

 The powers assigned to IC under POSH ACT.